 Not limited to classical music, Brooke received recognition for her jazz singing by the city of Baltimore as a semi-finalist in the Billie Holiday Competition, and performed the role of Maria in The Sound of Music with the Vienna Choral Society.
 She has established herself as an entertaining, comedic cabaret artist by producing and performing several of her own original shows.

-In Fall 2012, Brooke will begin pursuing her Doctorate of Musical Arts at the University of Maryland, from which she received her Master of Music, performing leading roles as a member of the Maryland Opera Studio.
+Brooke received her Master of Music from Musical Arts at the University of Maryland, performing leading roles as a member of the Maryland Opera Studio.
 She received Bachelor’s degrees in Voice and German from Indiana University.

 Since 2006, Brooke has served on the Voice Faculty of Shepherd University, teaching voice to majors and non-majors, as well as various courses.
 On numerous occasions she has been invited to share her expertise in the area of Germanic culture and music, including a four-lecture series on Austria, as well as a lecture and concert tribute to composers Schumann, Mahler, and Wolf.